 Developers are constantly learning new tools, tech stacks, and development practices.
 When they’re told they have to learn accessibility, it can often feel like an unwelcome and overwhelming disruption, slowing them down and forcing them to rewrite what they thought was perfectly good code.

 The good news is accessibility tools and training are more developer-friendly than ever.
-Automated accessibility tools fit seamlessly into modern development environments, and there are new ways for dev teams to build their understanding of what accessibility means in practice and how people with disabilities experience technology.Watch this on-demand webinar to learn how Providence Health built automation into their development process to practice accessibility at scale.
+Automated accessibility tools fit seamlessly into modern development environments, and there are new ways for dev teams to build their understanding of what accessibility means in practice and how people with disabilities experience technology.Watch this webinar to learn how Providence Health built automation into its development process to practice accessibility at scale.

 About Mark Steadman:

 Mark is an accessibility developer services consultant at Deque.
 Mark has been working in the accessibility field for 4 years now.
 He is extremely passionate about the work that he does and strives to make all content on the web/mobile accessible for all.

 Mark's main focus is researching single-page applications (EmberJS, ReactJS), how accessibility affects them, and how to remedy the issues that are in the frameworks.

 About Tony Kornmeier:

 Tony Kornmeier is the Developer Services Team Lead at Deque.
 Tony has been practicing accessibility for 5 years and has been working in development for 16 years.
 Tony cares deeply about accessibility and helps companies achieve accessibility in their dev teams.

 Jump to specific parts of this video using our chapters list:

 (Note: WorldSpace Attest, WorldSpace Comply, and WorldSpace Assure are now referred to as axe DevTools, axe Monitor and axe Auditor, respectively.)